manuelruder/fast-artistic-videos/README.md

 * Prepare a python environment with h5py, numpy, Pillow, scipy, six installed (see [this requirements.txt](https://github.com/jcjohnson/fast-neural-style/blob/a6de27dfc2387193a244038952acf2409d80973b/requirements.txt))
 * Visit [HOLLYWOOD2](http://www.di.ens.fr/~laptev/actions/hollywood2/), download *Scene samples (25Gb)* and extract the files to your hard drive.
 * Run `video_dataset/make_flow_list.py <folder_to_extracted_dataset> <output_folder> [<num_tuples_per_scene> [<num_frames_per_tuble>]]`.
 This script will extract  *<num_tuples_per_scene>* tuples consisting of *<num_frames_per_tuble>* consecutive frames from each scene of the hollywood2 dataset by amount of motion in the scene and create a file called flowlist.txt in the output folder.
 The default is `num_frames_per_tuble=5` (needed for multi-frame traning, otherwise set to `2`) and `num_tuples_per_scene=5` (can be reduced if hard disk space is limited).
 * Compute optical flow for all frame pairs listed in flowlist.txt.
-This file also contains the output paths and is directly compatible to flownet2.
+This file also contains the output paths and is directly compatible to the flownet2 script [run-flownet-many.py](https://github.com/lmb-freiburg/flownet2/blob/master/scripts/run-flownet-many.py) which expects a listfile as input.
 * Compute occlusions from the forward and backward flow using the script `bash video_dataset/make_occlusions.sh <output_folder>`, where *<output_folder>* should be identical to *<output_folder>* in step 3.
 * Run `video_dataset/make_video_dataset.py --input_dir <path> --sequence_length <n>`, where *\<path\>* should be identical to *\<output_folder\>* and *\<n\>* to *\<num_tuples_per_scene\>* in step 3.